 He currently teaches theatre at Arsha Vidya Mandir, Alpha to Omega Learning Centre, Mindscreen Film Institute, LV Prasad Institute and is an adjunct faculty at the Asian College of Journalism.
 He has been using theatre as a tool to improve communication in children with learning disabilities for nearly two decades.
 He has been associated with over 15 schools in his teaching career, and taught several budding actors at the Balu Mahendra Insitute, LVP Prasad Institute and Rajiv Menon’s Mindscreen.
 He has directed over 200 plays, acted in over 150 plays and written more than 10 scripts.

 He has worked with several international dancers and theatre professionals on collaborative projects, including Performance Group Tuida, from South Korea.
 He has to his credit several workshops on different aspects of theatre, which have benefitted artists, teachers, dancers, students, and members of marginalised communities.

-He was recently awarded the Fulbright Distinguished Award in Teaching 2017 and has returned having completed a 4-month inquiry-based project from Indiana University.
+In 2017, he was awarded the Fulbright Distinguished Award in Teaching (FDAT) and returned having completed a 4-month inquiry-based project from Indiana University.

 ‘Balakrishnan moves with a dancer's grace on stage’

 ‘When Ayn Rand was quoted by Tathagath in The Purification Hunt, it was time for applause.
 The man was Atlas, carrying the weight of the play skillfully on his shoulders.
 Hats off to the playwright and director, V. Balakrishnan for the strong script and Theatre Nisha’s performance was Chennai’s filter kaapi — strong and lingering.’

 (The Purification Hunt, 2012)